-We’re reminded by Thanksgiving that we should be grateful for all that is positive in our lives.
-Sometimes I need this reminder.
-Just ask my family!
-That’s probably true for most of us.
+We’re reminded by Thanksgiving to be grateful for all that is positive in our lives.

 Well-being, happiness and other positive emotions can help reduce the stress and difficulty we experience in life and allow us to prepare for and cope successfully in times when things aren’t going well.
-We cab increase well-being and positive emotion by tuning into the positives in our lives.
-We can do this all year round, and it doesn’t have to take a lot of time.
+We can increase well-being and positive emotion by tuning into the positives in our lives.
+It doesn’t have to take a lot of time.
 I’ve started keeping a gratitude journal, an idea found in Martin Seligman’s Flourish.
 All it takes is writing down three things every day that I’m grateful for.
 That trains me to notice the positive things in my life.
 Give it a try and see what you think.